 Spiritual direction is a 1:1 relationship.
-The purpose of that relationship is to deepen your connection with Divine Mystery and includes exploring the question, "What is God's invitation to you?"
-This will also involve exploring your expectations and your ambivalence, your understanding of who God is, what God wants, and how you hear God.
+The purpose of that relationship is to deepen your connection with the Divine and includes exploring the question, "What is the Holy's invitation to me?"
+This will also involve exploring your expectations and your ambivalence, your understanding of Mystery and how you connect with the Sacred.
 It will also involve examining obstacles that you have to the Holy.
 (Rest assured, we all have them!)
 The goal of spiritual direction is for you to become more open and responsive to the promptings of the Holy Spirit.
 The frequency of seeing a spiritual director varies with each person

 and with the events in ones life at a particular time.
 Usually this is

 once a month for an hour.